limyewjin/llm-tutorial/README.md

 ### Model Context Protocol (MCP) – Standardizing AI Tool & Data Integration

-Model Context Protocol (MCP) is an open protocol that allows LLMs to access **external data sources** and **execute actions** via structured tools.
+Since Model Context Protocol (MCP) is the new hotness, noteing that MCP is an open protocol that allows LLMs to access **external data sources** and **execute actions** via structured tools.
 It eliminates the need for one-off API integrations, making it easier to build AI assistants that can fetch **relevant context** and interact with applications in a **safe, controlled way**.

 - [MCP Introduction & Docs](https://modelcontextprotocol.io/introduction) – Official documentation and protocol overview.
 - [Awesome MCP Clients](https://github.com/punkpeye/awesome-mcp-clients) – A curated list of tools and applications implementing MCP.